• Skip to main content

 Wood ear mushrooms

-Wood ear mushroom provides a lovely black color and a crunchy texture of the soup.
-If you want a beautiful appearance of the soup, cut the wood ear mushrooms into smaller pieces.
+Wood ear mushroom provides a lovely black color and a crunchy texture to the soup.
+If you want a beautiful appearance of the soup, cut the wooden ear mushrooms into smaller pieces.

 Protein

-You can use pork shreds, chicken shreds, cooked beef or lamb, seafood as protein.
-In addition, ham, spam and other already processed protein is also great for hot and sour soup.
-If you get high quality ham, your soup will be quite amazing.
+You can use pork shreds, chicken shreds, cooked beef or lamb, and seafood as protein.
+In addition, ham, spam, and other already processed protein are also great for hot and sour soup.
+If you get high-quality ham, your soup will be quite amazing.
 If all of the processed protein is not by hand or not accepted, I suggest using coated pork shreds.
-In Sichuan cuisine, we have a very popular local snack named as “水滑肉” literally mean sliding meat in water.
-It has a very lovely texture, super tender inside and smooth for the shell.
+In Sichuan cuisine, we have a very popular local snack named “水滑肉” which literally means sliding meat in water.
+It has a very lovely texture, is super tender inside, and is smooth for the shell.
 I will introduce the authentic version later.
 But you can have some basic idea about how the meat can be after making this hot and sour soup.

 hot and sour soup|chinasichuanfood.com